Mordecai Schornstein

 Rabbi Dr. Mordecai Schornstein (מרדכי שורנשטיין; 6 February 1869 – 18 October 1949) was the Chief Rabbi of Denmark, an animal lover and the founder of the Tel Aviv zoo.

 Biography

 Schornstein was born in 1869 in Tachov, Bohemia.
-He served as Rabbi in Wagstadt (Austrian Silesia) and in Leitmeritz.
+He served as Rabbi in Bílovec (Austrian Silesia) and in Litoměřice.
 In 1905 he was appointed Second Rabbi in Copenhagen, and in 1910 he got the position of Chief Rabbi of that community.
 Unlike his predecessor, Schornstein was easier on the conversion to Judaism of women who wished to marry Jewish men.
 Schornstein kept the Copenhagen position throughout World War I, till 1919, after which he was forced to quit the job due to disagreements with the community leaders who refused aid to the multiple Jewish immigrants that came to Denmark from Russia in those days.
 He moved to Dresden, and there, too, was active in attempts to bring the local Jews and the eastern Jews closer together.